Where everything starts.

-Sedentary seniors with slow gait and falls improved mobility after cognitive training remediation using CogniFit.
+Sedentary seniors with slow gait and falls improved mobility after cognitive training remediation using CogniFit personalized brain training program.

 Verghese J, Mahoney J, Ambrose AF, Wang C, Holtzer R. - Effect of cognitive remediation on gait in sedentary seniors - J Gerontol A Biol Sci Med Sci.
 2010 Dec;65(12):1338-43.

-When dyslexic college students trained with CogniFit, their brain activity, working memory and reading performance were shown to increase significantly, and results lasted up to six months after training on dyslexia.
+When dyslexic college students trained with CogniFit personalized brain training program, their brain activity, memory and reading performance were shown to increase significantly, and results lasted up to six months after training on dyslexia.

 Horowitz-Kraus T, Breznitz Z. - Can the error detection mechanism benefit from training the working memory?
 A comparison between dyslexics and controls- an ERP study - PLoS ONE 2009; 4:7141.